 La Cocina de Toño is an award-winning restaurant offering impeccable Michelin-standard food in an intimate setting with excellent service and creative menu.

-Although it’s located just outside the centre of Salamanca, it is well worth the journey!
+Although it’s located just outside the center of Salamanca, it is well worth the journey!

 When To Visit